Rosanne Cash: Early life

 Cash was born in 1955 in Memphis, Tennessee, to Vivian and Johnny Cash, when Johnny was recording his first tracks at Sun Records.
 She is the first of four daughters.
 Her mother was Vivian Cash (née Liberto), known to be of maternal Irish, German, and African-American ancestry, and paternal Sicilian.
 She grew up Catholic and her paternal Liberto grandparents were immigrants from Cefalù, Palermo.

 The Cash couple married in San Antonio, Texas, where Vivian was born and raised.
 They later lived in Memphis, Tennessee.
-Vivian attracted attention as Johnny Cash became a star because some observers believed her appearance reflected African-American ancestry, and interracial marriage was illegal in the South.
-She grew up in Sicilian-American culture in San Antonio, went to white schools in the segregated state, and was registered as white on her marriage license, among other documentation of her family's racial status as white.
+Vivian attracted attention as Johnny Cash became a star because some observers believed her to be black African, and interracial marriage was illegal in the South.
+She grew up in Sicilian-American culture in San Antonio, went to White schools in the segregated state, and was registered as White on her marriage license, among other documentation of her family's racial status as White.

 With Johnny Cash's increasing success in country music, in 1958 he moved the family from Memphis to California, first to Los Angeles.
 He later bought a farm in Ventura.
 Her parents separated in 1962, and divorced six years later.
 Cash and her sisters were raised by their mother Vivian in the isolated, rural location.

 After graduating from St. Bonaventure High School about 1973, Rosanne Cash joined her father's road show for two and a half years.
 She first worked as a wardrobe assistant, then as a background vocalist and occasional soloist.
 Rosanne Cash made her studio recording debut on Johnny Cash's 1974 album The Junkie and the Juicehead Minus Me, singing lead vocal on a version of Kris Kristofferson's "Broken Freedom Song".

 In 1976, Johnny Cash recorded Rosanne's song "Love Has Lost Again" on his album One Piece At A Time.
 This was Rosanne Cash's first professionally recorded work as a songwriter.

 That same year, she briefly worked for CBS Records in London before returning to Nashville to study English and drama at Vanderbilt University.
 She relocated to Los Angeles to study at the Lee Strasberg Theatre Institute in Hollywood.
 She recorded a demo in January 1978 with Emmylou Harris's songwriter/sideman Rodney Crowell, which led to a full album with German label Ariola Records.